Renewal in Hawkes processes with self-excitation and inhibition

-Hawkes processes have been introduced by Hawkes \cite{hawkes}, and are now widely used in many applications, for example: modelling of earthquake occurrences \cite{hawkesadamopoulos,ogata88}, finance~\cite{bacrydelattrehoffmannmuzySPA, bacrydelattrehoffmannmuzy,bacrymuzy2016}, genetics \cite{reynaudbouretschbath}, neurosciences \cite{chevalliercaceresdoumicreynaudbouret,ditlevsenlocherbach,reynaudbouretrivoirardtuleaumalot}.
-Hawkes processes are random point processes on the line (see~\cite{daleyverejones2003,daleyverejones2008,Jacod-Shyryaev2003} for an introduction) where each atom is associated with a (possibly signed) reproduction measure generating further atoms or adding repulsion.
 When the reproduction measure is nonnegative, Hawkes and Oakes \cite{hawkesoakes} have provided a cluster representation of the Hawkes processes based on immigration of ancestors, each of which is at the head of the branching point process of its offspring.
-Exponential concentration inequalities for ergodic theorems and tools for statistical applications have been developed, \emph{e.g.}, by Reynaud-Bouret and Roy~\cite{reynaudbouretroy} in this case by using a coupling \emph{à la} Berbee \cite{berbee}.
+Exponential concentration inequalities for ergodic theorems and tools for statistical applications have been developed, \emph{e.g.}, by Reynaud-Bouret and Roy~\cite{reynaudbouretroy} using a coupling \emph{à la} Berbee \cite{berbee}.

 For many applications however, it is important to allow the reproduction measure to be a signed measure.
 The positive part of the measure can be interpreted as self-excitation, and its negative part as self-inhibition.
-For instance, in neurosciences this can be used to model the existence of a latency period before the successive activations of a neuron, see \emph{e.g.} \cite{reynaudbouretrivoirardtuleaumalot}.
+For instance, in neuroscience this can be used to model the existence of a latency period before the successive activations of a neuron, see \emph{e.g.} \cite{reynaudbouretrivoirardtuleaumalot}.
 Br\'emaud and Massouli\'e~\cite{bremaudmassoulie} have devised efficient techniques based on Poisson point process thinning (or embedding) for this framework.
 Recent works~\cite{Chen2017,Raad2019} provide interesting contributions in this perspective, which will be further discussed at the end of Section \ref{sec:intro}.

-A large part of the literature on Hawkes processes for neurosciences uses large systems approximations by mean-field limits (\emph{e.g.}, \cite{chevallier,delattrefournierhoffmann,delattrefournier,ditlevsenlocherbach}) or stabilization properties (\emph{e.g.}, \cite{duartelocherbachost} using Erlang kernels).
-Here, we consider a single Hawkes process for which the reproduction measure is a signed measure and aim to extend the ergodic theorem and deviation inequalities obtained in \cite{reynaudbouretroy} for a nonnegative reproduction measure.
+A large part of the literature on Hawkes processes for neuroscience uses large systems approximations by mean-field limits (\emph{e.g.}, \cite{chevallier,delattrefournierhoffmann,delattrefournier,ditlevsenlocherbach}) or stabilization properties (\emph{e.g.}, \cite{duartelocherbachost} using Erlang kernels).
+Here, we consider a single Hawkes process for which the reproduction measure is a signed measure and concentrate on extending the ergodic theorem and concentration inequalities obtained in \cite{reynaudbouretroy} for a nonnegative reproduction measure.
 Similarly to \cite{reynaudbouretroy}, the reproduction measure is assumed to have bounded support.

 A main issue here is that when inhibition is present then the cluster representation of \cite{hawkesoakes} is no longer valid.
 An important tool in our study is a coupling construction of the Hawkes process with signed reproduction measure and of a Hawkes process with a positive measure.
 The former is shown to be a thinning of the latter, for which the cluster representation is valid.